Trigenaris/Prediction_of_Baseball_Player_Salaries_via_Machine_Learning_Algorithms/README.md

 ## Necessary Libraries

-Required libraries, and some settings for this section are:
+Required libraries and some settings for this section are:

 ```
 import numpy as np